What Is Pancreatic Cancer?

 Constant pain in the stomach or back could be indicative of pancreatic cancer.
-It could also be a symptom of pancreatitis which, if chronic, can increase the risk of developing pancreatic cancer.
-Chronic pancreatitis is a condition where the pancreas has become permanently damaged from inflammation and can stop working properly.
+It could also be a symptom of pancreatitis, which, if chronic, can increase the risk of developing pancreatic cancer.
+Chronic pancreatitis is when the pancreas has become permanently damaged from inflammation and can stop working correctly.

-30% of patients will have yellowing of the skin and whites of the eyes when they first go to the doctors.
-This is usually due to a tumor blocking the bile duct at the head of the pancreas which leads to a build-up of bile in the liver.
-This manifests itself as the distinctive yellowing of the skin and whites of the eyes, but can also manifest itself as dark yellow or orange urine, and pale stools.
+30% of patients will have yellowing of the skin and whites of the eyes when they first go to the doctor.
+In most cases, there is a blockage in the bile pipe that leads to a build-up of bile in the liver, which can cause a lot of pain and swelling.
+It manifests itself as the distinctive yellowing of the skin and whites of the eyes.
+Still, it can also display as dark yellow or orange urine and pale stools.
 Jaundice alone isn’t usually indicative of pancreatic cancer but should be evaluated by your doctor.

-If you quickly lose a lot of weight without trying, it could be indicative of an underlying issue, such as pancreatic cancer.
+If you quickly lose weight without trying, it could indicate an underlying issue, such as pancreatic cancer.

 Who Is At Risk of Developing Pancreatic Cancer?

-The risks of developing pancreatic cancer come in two categories: the ones that can be mitigated, and the ones that you can’t do anything about.
+The risks of developing pancreatic cancer come in two categories: those that can be mitigated and those that you can’t do anything about.
 The ones you can’t do anything about are factors such as age and genetics, whereas you can alter lifestyle and habits.

-Age is a significant contributor to the risk of pancreatic cancer, with almost half of people diagnosed with pancreatic cancer, are over the age of 75, although it does usually affect people between the ages of fifty to eighty.
+Age is a significant contributor to the risk of pancreatic cancer.
+Almost half of the people diagnosed with pancreatic cancer are over 75.
+However, it usually affects people between the ages of fifty to eighty.

 Having a family history of pancreatic cancer does increase the risk of pancreatic cancer.
-This is occasionally due to a faulty gene leading to ‘family cancer syndrome’ but only around 5-10% of pancreatic cancers are caused by this.
-Luckily though, most people who have a close relative with pancreatic cancer will never develop it themselves.
-The risk of familial pancreatic cancer increases if relatives were diagnosed under the age of 60, there are more than two people under 60 with pancreatic cancer in the family, or there are people with pancreatic cancer in more than one generation on the same side of the family.
+Occasionally, a faulty gene leads to ‘family cancer syndrome.’
+Still, only around 5-10% of pancreatic cancers are caused.
+Luckily, most people who have a close relative with pancreatic cancer will never develop it themselves.
+The risk of familial pancreatic cancer increases if relatives were diagnosed under the age of 60, more than two people under 60 with pancreatic cancer, or people with pancreatic cancer in more than one generation on the same side of the family.

-The main risks factors for developing pancreatic cancer are:
+The main risk factors for developing pancreatic cancer are: